ViceSeveni/Copy-Mouse-Position/README.md

 # Mouse-Position-Checker
 (Requires 'pyperclip' and 'pyautogui' libraries installed)

--Perfect for pyautogui projects.
+Perfect for pyautogui projects.
--Copies your mouses current position in a variable ready format for pyautogui's moveTo() function -Save the file with a .pyw extension and make sure it's in your PATH.
+Copies your mouses current position in a variable ready format for pyautogui's moveTo() function Save the file with a .pyw extension and make sure it's in your PATH.
--Run it from your command line for efficiency purposes.
+Run it from your command line for efficiency purposes.